Burglary Defense Lawyer in Los Angeles

 California's Burglary Laws (Penal Code 459)

-California Penal Code 459 refers to the theft crime of burglary.
-Under PC 459, a person may be charged with burglary if they enter a:
+According to California Penal Code 459, burglary is a type of theft crime and a person can be charged with burglary if they enter a:

 - Building or structure; or